 - Consider showering and washing your hair before going to bed to avoid introducing allergens to your bed linens

 - Use washable area rugs with low-pile instead of high-pile carpeting and vacuum weekly with a vacuum cleaner that has a small-particle or high-efficiency particulate air (HEPA) filter.
-Shampoo the carpet frequently

 - Use washable curtains made of plain cotton or synthetic fabric

 - Close windows and rely on air conditioning during pollen season.
-Clean mold and condensation from window frames and sills

-- Remove items that collect dust, such as knickknacks, tabletop ornaments, books and magazines
+- Remove items that collect dust, such as knickknacks, tabletop ornaments, books and magazines where possible

 - Use a damp cloth to clean other surfaces, including the tops of doors, windowsills and window frames.
 If you have allergies, either wear a dust mask or get someone who doesn’t have allergies to do this job

 - Hang damp or wet towels, bathmats, clothing or other items immediately on racks and allow items to dry completely.
-Do not hang damp or wet items over the furniture in the room or closet doors|
+Do not hang damp or wet items over the furniture in the room or closet doors.

 For a comprehensive guide to housing policies for resident rooms, please see the online Community Guide or reach out to your community office or residence hall director with any questions.